dinshaw/presentations/contacts/draft-3.md

   [slide]
   Preload
-  Preload loads the association data in a separate query.
+  Preload loads the association data in a separate query. always generates two sql Includes
-  Includes
-  Includes loads the association data in a separate query just like preload.
-  Eager load
-  eager loading loads all association in a single query using LEFT OUTER JOIN.
+  Includes attempts to run two queries, but switches to a 'LEFT OUTER JOIN' Eager load eager loading loads all association in a single query using LEFT OUTER JOIN.

-Ended up hand-rolling, which, thanks to RailsConf talk, can be done with arel
+Ended up hand-rolling, which, thanks to RailsConf talk, can be done with arel LEFT INNER JOINS

-  https://www.youtube.com/watch?v=ShPAxNcLm3o
+RailsConf 2014 -Advanced aRel: When ActiveRecord Just Isn't Enough https://www.youtube.com/watch?v=ShPAxNcLm3o

 Cut in half ! still 24p seconds...